freaker2112/kindle-id/README.md

 2. copy "kindle-id" to ~/bin/ and add ~/bin to your PATH

 Make sure you make "kindle-id" executable with: chmod u+rx kindle-id

+You can then run the app with "kindle-id"